The Chromatic Symmetric Function for Unicyclic Graphs: Paths, cycles, and pans

 This shows that $c_\la=n$ for any two-part partition with $\la_1>\la_2\geq 2$, or $c_{(n/2, n/2)}= n/2$ if $n$ is even.
 We also see that the leading partition of $\mathbf{X}_{C_n}$ is $(2,1^{n-2})$, since the only smaller partition is $(1^n)$ which is seen to have coefficient 0 by our formula.
 The coefficient of $(2,1^{n-2})$ is always $(-1)^{n-2}$. \begin{remark} When $n\geq 6$, for $\mathbf{X}_{C_n}$ our formula gives $c_{(3,3,1^{n-6})}=\binom{n-1}{3}\frac{n+2}{3}$.
 This sequence begins $0,3,14,40,90,175,\dots$ (OEIS \href{https://oeis.org/A117662}{A117662}) and is equal to the number of certain pairs of non-crossing Dyck paths, or also exterior intersections of diagonals of an irregular $n$-gon. \end{remark}

 Next we look at the CSF for the unicyclic graph consisting of one $(n-1)$-cycle and one leaf incident to one of the vertices of the cycle, also called the ``pan" on $n$ vertices.
-The pan graph for $n=6$ is depicted below.